 I was ready for a change.
 I did not complete my three-year contract there.
 I walked out with about a year left to go.
 I actually went back to Japan before I went to the WWF.

-PWS: It’s such a shame that a lot of great wrestlers in WCW at the time got lost in the shuffle amongst the likes of Hogan, Savage and Flair who were pulling a bit of strings in the back.
+JP: It’s such a shame that a lot of great wrestlers in WCW at the time got lost in the shuffle amongst the likes of Hogan, Savage, and Flair, who were pulling a bit of strings in the back.
 It must not have been the most enjoyable time.

 He wouldn’t let me out of the deal, so I just walked out and left.

-PWS: When you later got to WWF, you wrestled alongside Vader against the anti-American Hart Foundation.
-You also went on to have a feud against Bret Hart for the WWF title at the Ground Zero: In Your House pay per view.
+JP: When you later got to WWF, you wrestled alongside Vader against the anti-American Hart Foundation.
+You also went on to have a feud with Bret Hart for the WWF title at the Ground Zero: In Your House pay per view.
 What was it like working with Bret Hart and Vader?

-PWS: After an unfortunate string of injuries to your triceps and knee, your time with WWF was cut short and you were released in early ‘98.
+JP: After an unfortunate string of injuries to your triceps and knee, your time with WWF was cut short, and you were released in early ‘98.
 Do you think the WWF had something more for you other than the handful of matches you had with them?

 Del: I do.
-When I first got there and first met with Vince about coming to work for him, he wasn’t convinced that at that time in the wrestling industry that a masked guy could get over.
+When I first met with Vince about coming to work for him, he wasn’t convinced that a masked guy could get over at that time in the wrestling industry.

 Theme Song for The Patriot

-PWS: You have never been one to shy away from talking about past mistakes and the tough road you’ve been down, which is admirable and provides a lesson to those out there who might be struggling with the same addictions you once had.
-Before, during and after your wrestling career, drugs, steroids and prescription pain pills played a big role in your life.
-In interviews, you mentioned that there was a time you were taking over 100 prescription pills a day.
-And from 2002, you spent more than 10 months in prison.
-How did it get to this point and what was your wake up call?
+JP: You have never been one to shy away from talking about past mistakes and the tough road you’ve been down, which is admirable and provides a lesson to those out there who might be struggling with the same addictions you once had.

-PWS: You’re lucky to be alive, especially with the amount of wrestlers who sadly lost their lives because of similar types of addiction.
+JP: You’re lucky to be alive, especially with the number of wrestlers who sadly lost their lives because of similar types of addiction.

 Del: No doubt.

-PWS: But the beautiful thing, though, is that you’re telling your story.
+JP: But the beautiful thing, though, is that you’re telling your story.
 People can hear this.
-There are others going down the same road you’ve been on.
+Others are going down the same road you’ve been on.
 You’re a testament to how to turn it around.